ragnerrok/wholesale-candy-emporium/README.md

 Code Challenge using Angular! ^ _ ^

 Hello!
-As long as you have installed Angular, you can run this prject locally using 'ng serve' and go to `http://localhost:4200/` (like it says below).
+As long as you have installed Angular, you can clone this project, and run it locally using 'ng serve'.
+Then go to `http://localhost:4200/` (like it says below).

 Have fun! ^ _ ^